Kerry loves to write about gardening, nutrition, sustainability, and entertainment.

 Frogs and toads are tremendously beneficial to gardeners and anyone who loves to spend any time outside.
 They eat thousands of insect pests (including mosquitoes and flies), and a single adult toad can eat as many as 10,000 insects every summer.
 They also fill the air with their (generally) relaxing songs, and are interesting and well-behaved neighbors to have around, especially if any of your children are budding naturalists.

 Unfortunately, frog and toad populations are in decline around the world due to habitat loss and their extreme susceptibility to pollution.
 They breathe and drink through their skins, so both air and water pollution affects them directly.
 Water pollution, in particular, has led to a growing incidence of bizarre and terrible mutations in aquatic frogs, most commonly in the form of deformed and/or extra limbs.

-You can give frogs and toads a helping hand by providing a safe haven for them in your garden.
+You can give these great creatures a helping hand by providing a safe haven for them in your garden.

 One of the single most important things you can do to welcome frogs and toads into your yard is to go organic.
 Chemical pesticides, fertilizers, and herbicides can all poison them.